pattonsgirl/Spring2020-CEG2170/Labs/Lab01/problemstatement.md

 Make a copy of the Template folder and name it Lab01-LastName (where last name is your last name)

-In Visual Studio Code, go to File, Open Folder, and open your
+In Visual Studio Code, go to File, Open Folder, and open your folder (Lab01-LastName)

+Rename helloworld.c if desired.
+If you rename it, be sure to update the Makefile variable PROGNAME
+with the new name of your file.

+To run from VS Code, use the shortcut Ctrl + Shift + C to open the Windows Command Terminal.
+The file path should be your project folder by default.

+Type `make run` - this will compile and run your code file.
+If it fails, see the Troubleshooting Guide in [Setting Up Your Environment](../..)

 This link to [Introduction to C](https://www.cprogramming.com/tutorial/c/lesson1.html) is a good resource for the remainder of this lab.